 Top 10...
 Sanibel Island Bike Trails

 Sanibel Island features 22 miles of paved trails, including the Rabbit Road Trail, Dixie Beach Road, Middle Gulf Cemetery Route, and Bailey Road-Dunes Circle.
 Cyclists also can ride Wildlife Drive, a 4.3-mile limestone road through the J.N.
 "Ding" Darling National Wildlife Refuge.
 Stop at the Sanibel Visitors Center and pick up a biking brochure.
 Trails lead to the lighthouse, beaches, restaurants, and shopping.
 A bike trail runs along Periwinkle Way, the main road, making restaurants and shops easily accessible by bike.
 There are many bicycle racks to make parking easy.
-(More description, photos and map below.)
+(Detailed map and photos below.)